 - While vegetables are cooking, in a small pan, melt butter and add flour.
 Stir and cook over low heat about 4-5 minutes or until the raw flour smell is gone.
 Set aside.

-- Once the vegetables are tender, remove from heat and add the cream, peas, turkey and optional leftover vegetables.
-Add butter flour mixture and stir with a wooden spoon until sauce is thick and creamy.
+- Add butter flour mixture to the pot with the vegetables and turkey and stir with a wooden spoon until sauce is thick and creamy.
 Taste and adjust seasoning if needed.

-- Beat the egg with a teaspoon of water and brush onto the dough tops including the cut outs and extra dough.
-Then sprinkle the sugar all over the tops, sticking to the egg wash.
+- Then sprinkle the sugar all over the tops, sticking to the egg wash.

 More Turkey Leftovers recipes: